Port Alberni Mobile Home Park

 1 baths

-Cross Streets: Plank Road. ** Directions: Plank Road just minutes north of Port Burwell in Otters Edge Estates.
+Cross Streets: Plank Road. ** Directions: 2 Minutes north of Port Burwell on Plank Line to Otters Edge Estates - Unit #8.
 Are you looking for an affordable place to call home?
 Then you need to have a look at this mobile home located in Otter's Edge Estates - just 2 minutes north of Port Burwell.
-It's

 Earl Taylor,Coldwell Banker Star Real Estate